-3. Preliminary Examination.
+- 3. Preliminary Examination.
 Each candidate must pass a preliminary examination that tests a person's breadth of knowledge of computer science.
 This exam, normally offered annually in January, is based on subject matter usually included in a CISC undergraduate major and in one year of full-time graduate study including the core areas of the M.S. program.
-The detailed composition of the preliminary exam, within the constraint of testing

-- breadth of CISC knowledge, is based upon a reading list of textbooks determined by the Graduate Committee with faculty approval.
+The detailed composition of the preliminary exam, within the constraint of testing breadth of CISC knowledge, is based upon a reading list of textbooks determined by the Graduate Committee with faculty approval.
 Candidates are encouraged to take the preliminary exam as early as possible.
 Students entering with a Bachelor's degree should normally take the preliminary exam by the end of their third semester; and those with a Master's degree should normally take it by the end of their first semester.
 The preliminary exam may be taken at most three times. - 4.
 Advisory Committee.
 Each candidate, with the advice of the Ph.D. advisor, needs to establish an advisory committee (usually following the successful completion of the preliminary exam).
 In accordance with the University requirements, the committee consists of 4-6 members of the faculty nominated and approved by the CISC Department faculty.
 The committee chair is the faculty member in charge of the candidate's research and dissertation.
-At least two members represent the area of proposed research.
+At least two members represent the major field of study and one the area of minor study.
 At least one member must be from outside the CISC Department.
 The proposed advisory committee must be submitted to the Graduate Committee for approval.
 It must then be approved by the CISC faculty. - 5.
 Qualifying Examination.
 Each candidate must pass a qualifying exam.
-The advisory committee prepares an examination (oral and/or written) testing a candidate's knowledge in the area of proposed research.
+The advisory committee prepares an examination (oral and/or written) testing a candidate's knowledge in the major area, minor area, and area of proposed research.
 Part of the examination includes an oral presentation of a candidate's proposed dissertation research.
-A student passes the qualifying exam as long as there is no more than one negative vote. - Prior to taking the qualifying exam, candidates must submit a dissertation proposal and a written plan describing their background and research interests.
+A student passes the qualifying exam as long as there is no more than one negative vote.

+Prior to taking the qualifying exam, candidates must submit a dissertation proposal and a written plan describing their background, research interests, and major and minor areas of study.
 The proposal and plan are submitted to the advisory committee and are considered as input to the qualifying examination.
 Copies of "Discussion on Ph.D.
 Thesis Proposals in Computing Science" are available in the CIS Department Office.